 author, and more.

-manifest.jsonfields can be found in our Integrations Assets Reference
+manifest.jsonfields can be found in the Integrations Assets Reference.

-metadata.csvfields can be found in our Integrations Assets Reference.
+metadata.csvfields can be found in the Integrations Assets Reference.

 assetsdirectory, or you can place them in a

 .githubdirectory and defines the individuals or teams that are responsible for code in the repository.
-See Github’s documentation for help with syntax.
+See GitHub’s documentation About code owners for help with syntax.

 Each repository runs automatic tests to verify that your pull request is in good shape.
 You can run these same tests locally with the command

 ddev validate all.
-Once the PR is passing all checks, our Engineering team will begin their review, where they will identify blockers to release, as well as make suggestions around best practices.
+Once the PR is passing all checks, the Datadog Engineering team reviews to identify blockers to release and makes suggestions around best practices.

-If you need access to Azure DevOps for the Marketplace repository, please leave a comment in the PR and our engineering team will provide access.
+If you need access to Azure DevOps for the Marketplace repository, leave a comment in the PR to request access.

-When the pull-request tile has been approved by our Engineering and Product teams, your tile will be enabled for your sandbox account.
-This will allow you to validate and view the integration tile in the Datadog Marketplace and make changes before it goes live.
+When the Datadog Engineering and Product teams approve your pull-request, the tile is enabled for your sandbox account.
+This allows you to validate and view the integration tile in the Datadog Marketplace and make changes before it goes live.

-Once an official bi-directional integration is live, Technology Partners have the option of meeting with Datadog’s Partner Marketing Team to coordinate a joint go-to-market strategy, including:
+Once a Marketplace tile is live, Technology Partners have the option of meeting with Datadog’s Partner Marketing Team to coordinate a joint go-to-market strategy, including: